tolauwae/phd-thesis/src/conclusion/conclusion.typ

 Such non-transferable resources can have both stateless and stateful natures, and access to them can be both synchronous and asynchronous.
 In our novel out-of-place solution, we are the first to address all of these aspects/* of non-transferable resources, and provide a clear formalization of our approach---in order to help other researchers apply our techniques to their own debugging problems, and application domains*/---leading to what we call _stateful out-of-place debugging_.

-#C5

 Embedded software is generally written in an _interrupt-driven_ style, which means that execution flow during online debugging can be arbitrarily interrupted and diverted.
 This makes it very difficult to debug such programs.

+#C5

 Our stateful out-of-place debugger, captures all asynchronous events on the remote constrained device, and forwards them to the local _client_ debugger without triggering them.
 This means that debugging sessions are no longer arbitrarily interrupted by asynchronous events, but our stateful out-of-place debugger is not just able to capture and forward asynchronous resources.
 The debugger also provides developers with some control over the asynchronicity.
 On the _client_ side, developers can choose when to trigger the asynchronous events, allowing them some control over their order and timing within the program.

-Yet, the out-of-place debugger only touched the surface the challenges in debugging embedded interrupt-driven programs.
+Yet, the out-of-place debugger only scratched the surface of the challenges in debugging embedded interrupt-driven programs.
 The larger problem is how to deal with non-deterministic behavior of input and output in general.

 #C6